 Since the 1940s Book Week has celebrated the best of children’s literature with teachers, librarians, and others who devote themselves to literacy for young readers.
 Over the past 74 years Book Week has hosted some of the most notable writers of books for young readers, including Marguerite Henry, Madeleine L’Engle, and Beverly Cleary.
 Each year, faculty and graduate students from the children’s literature program in the Department of Curriculum and Instruction review the best in books for young readers.
 The author's books are also made available for sale and autographing.

-Join us on Tuesday, October 18 at the McNamara Alumni Center, to hear a celebrated author talk about "Weaving Stories, Crafting Lives".
+Please join us on Tuesday, October 17 at the McNamara Alumni Center, to hear Thanhha Lai talk about "Telling Stories from the Inside Out".

 Book Week is sponsored by the Ruth Mitchell endowment, the Children's Literature Area of the Department of Curriculum and Instruction, CEHD, the Red Balloon Bookshop, and the Children’s Literature Research Collections of the University of Minnesota Libraries.

-Questions may be directed to Emily Midkiff firstname.lastname@example.org.
+Questions may be directed to Nick Kleese at firstname.lastname@example.org.